red5labs/hashkitteh/README.md

 ## Prerequisites

+You must have the hashcat binaries downloaded somewhere on your machine.
+You can find them here: https://hashcat.net/hashcat/

 ### For Development (All Platforms)
 - **Node.js 18+** and npm (download from [nodejs.org](https://nodejs.org/))
 - **Git** (optional, for cloning the repository)